tanvirp10/Portfolio/README.md

 👋 Hi, I'm Tanvir Patwary
-💻 Computer Engineering Student at Georgia Tech
+💻 CS Student at GSU
 About Me
-I'm a Computer Engineering student at Georgia Tech with a passion for fullstack development.
+I'm a CS Student at GSU with a passion for fullstack development.
 I have experience with JavaScript, .NET, and various modern frameworks gained through my internship and personal projects.
 Currently, I'm looking for software engineering internship opportunities where I can apply my skills while continuing to grow as a developer.
 🔧 Technical Skills

 Languages: JavaScript, C#, Python, Java, HTML/CSS, Dart, SQL